 Building automation systems can be retrofitted to existing buildings, meaning you don’t need to move offices or build a new building to get the energy saving benefits of a smart building.

 Another way is through adjusting your cleaning schedule to be smarter.
 Research shows a link between staff morale and unclean toilets, and monitoring usage of these facilities means you can carry out cleaning when it’s required.
-This improves hygiene standards for your staff by setting the schedule to correspond with how many times it is being used rather than just at fixed regular intervals.
+This improves hygiene standards for your staff by setting the schedule to correspond with how many times it is being used rather than just at fixed regular intervals – something that is likely to be demanded by workers in the aftermath of the pandemic.

 The smart building solutions used to create a smart building can vary.
 Most smart building solutions utilise IoT (Internet of Things) technology to connect building systems together through networked IoT sensors or devices.
 This allows them to send and receive data between building systems and enhance the way that the building works.